Why Workers Continue Quitting Their Jobs (and What Employers can Do to Keep Them)

 Dmitriy/Adobe empty wallet in hands on an office table

-While the federal minimum wage is an ongoing source of political contention, employees have taken the matter into their own hands and are quitting their low-paying jobs in record numbers.
-In 2021, 63% of workers who quit their jobs cited low pay as their primary reason.
+While the federal minimum wage is an ongoing source of political contention, employees took the matter into their own hands and quit their low-paying jobs in record numbers.

 2. No opportunity for advancement